bfernando1/network-labs/BGP/README.md

-# Connecting remote sites using the same AS via eBGP
+# Connecting Multiple Sites using the same AS

 I was recently asked if it was possible to have 2 remote sites establish a eBGP connection over the internet using the same AS.
 Off the top of my head I wasn't